Ed Sheeran fan slams 'ridiculous' decision to cancel first NZ gig in Wellington

 "I just think it's really surprising that somewhere in the space of the last 13 weeks since Frontier Touring added this show somewhere, they've decided they can't deliver it."

-"It seems a bit ridiculous when you look at the international situation and actually it' becoming easier to move around the globe."
+"It seems a bit ridiculous when you look at the international situation and actually it's becoming easier to move around the globe."

 The show was scheduled for Wednesday 1 February at Sky Stadium, but now concertgoers will be given a chance to either purchase from a "limited pool" of reserved tickets to the sold out Thursday @ show, or they can get a 50 per cent discount on new tickets to Sheeran's Auckland show on February 11.